180D-FW-2021/Team8/README.md

 # Cooking Bruin - Team 8
 Alan Dihn, Isabel Dominik, Megan Gronstad, Karalyn Sawchuk

-Cooking Bruin is a cooking themed video game made up of two minigames Chop Chop and Pick Me!
+Cooking Bruin is a cooking themed video game made up of three minigames Fry Fry, Thinky Think, and Pick Me!
+Complete these minigames as quickly as you can to earn the most points.

 Required Hardware:
 - Raspberry Pi